 HOW DO YOU GO AFTER AUTO INSURANCE IN A BICYCLE ACCIDENT?

 If a car hits you, then the driver should have the minimum amount of auto insurance required by the state (15/30/5).

 That means the insurance company must cover at least $15,000 in bodily injury limits per person, $30,000 in bodily injury limits per accident, and $5,000 in property damages per accident.

-Having such a low level of insurance might mean they do not carry enough coverage for the accident.
-Often in cases like this, underinsured drivers require you use alternative payment methods to cover your bodily injuries.
+If the driver is only covered by the minimum level of insurance, this means they may not carry enough coverage to cover the accident.
+Often in cases like this, underinsured drivers require you to use alternative payment methods to cover your bodily injuries.

 Even worse than underinsured drivers are uninsured drivers.
 Approximately, 12% of drivers do not pay for auto insurance.

 If an uninsured driver hits your bike, check out your health, auto, or bike policies.
 Bikers who also drive cars may use their car insurance, even if they were on their bike during the accident.

 Whatever type of insurance you use, it is essential to know what steps to take after the accident.

 While the percentage of bikers with biker’s insurance is low, that does not mean you should not utilize this additional coverage.